JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 code (like with interactive use).
 A file with a list of such precompile statements can be used when creating a sysimage by passing the keyword argument `precompile_statements_file`.
-See the [OhMyREPL.jl example](@ref manual-omr) in the docs for more details on how to use `--trace-compile` with PackageCompilerX.
+See the [OhMyREPL.jl example](@ref manual-omr) in the docs for more details on how to use `--trace-compile` with PackageCompiler.

 It is also possible to use [SnoopCompile.jl](https://timholy.github.io/SnoopCompile.jl/stable/snoopi/#auto-1)